francescov1/mongoose-tsgen/README.md

   -p, --project=project   [default: ./] Path of `tsconfig.json` or its root folder.

+  --dates-as-strings      Dates will be typed as strings.
+Useful for types returned to a frontend by API requests.

   --debug                 Print debug information if anything isn't working

   --no-format             Disable formatting generated files with prettier.